marsiitr/Martian-Harmony-2.0/Guitar/README.md

 3. Pipes<br />
 4. Actuators<br />

-## Result
+## Inference
-We are still working on improving the design of this project.
+We weren't completely successful with the current design so we are still working on improving the design of this project.